 - Have maintained their primary certification so that they may practice clinically

 - Fellows will have practical experience working effectively in multidisciplinary teams to improve patient care outcomes and/or patient safety

 - Fellows will understand evidence-based medicine concepts and data analytics and use these tools when creating or updating clinical decision support tools

 - Fellows will apply workflow analysis, usability testing, and quality improvement science concepts to improve clinical informatics solutions, patient care and outcomes, and/or cost savings

 - Fellows will independently design high quality informatics tools such as clinical decision support tools

 - Fellows will effectively prioritize projects and communicate project status

 - Fellows will understand how to design and execute an informatics scholarly activity project

 - Fellows will gain experience guiding and leading implementation and use of clinical information systems

-As required by the ACGME, the program requires residents to acquire core competencies in clinical informatics.
-The core competencies include:
+As required by the ACGME, core competencies

 - Patient Care